-Working cow horse is a type of competition where horses are asked to work a single cow in an arena, performing specific maneuvers that include circling the cow, turning it in a specified manner, as well as performing a reining pattern.
+Working cow horse competitions call for horses to work a single cow in an arena.
+Horses must perform certain maneuvers, including circling a cow and turning it in a specific manner as well as performing a reining pattern.
 Competition consists of three parts where a horse and rider are judged on their performance in a reining pattern, herd work, and fence work.
 Horses are judged on accuracy, timing, and responsiveness, as well as how they handle a single cow and their ability to ride into a herd of cattle and quietly cut a cow from the herd.
+Winning working cow horse competitions starts with investing in the best horses.
+Open Spear Ranch has working cow horses for sale in Montana that you can put to the test and score well during these competitions.